 The Company is committed to maintaining high standards of corporate governance.
-Our business culture and practices are founded upon a common set of values that govern our relationships with customers, employees, shareholders, suppliers and the communities in which we operate.
+Our business culture and practices are founded upon a common set of values governing our relationships with customers, employees, shareholders, suppliers and the communities in which we operate.

-The Company has complied with the Corporate Governance Code set out in Appendix 14 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules") during the period from 1 January 2016 to 30 June 2016.
+The Company has complied with the Corporate Governance Code set out in Appendix 14 of the Listing Rules during six-month period ended 30 June 2016.